 Wonder-full education, self-report data quality, psychometrics, research methodology

-Within the wonderful education project, I’m involved in developing and validating the Wonderful Education Questionnaire (project 4) and testing the main research question (project 6): does wonder-full education have a positive effect on human flourishment in children?
+Within the wonderful education project, I was mainly involved in developing and validating the Wonderful Education Questionnaire (project 4).
 My other educational research interests are the effects of teacher-pupil relationships on learning outcomes and the social-emotional effects of different types of primary education systems in children.